Tournament Rules

 • Illegal Moves: If you make an illegal move and your opponent properly identifies your illegal move (e.g., makes a "claim"), then your opponent is likely to be awarded 2 minutes of time for identifying your transgression of the rules.

-• Use of Two Hands: You may not use 2 hands to make ANY moves.
+• Using Two Hands to Move: You may not use 2 hands to make ANY moves.

 • Chess Notation: You are NOT required to write down the moves of your game.